A Commission's initiative to support labour market integration

 The European Social fund is the main funding instrument supporting labour market inclusion, including of migrants.
 The Asylum Migration and Integration Fund (AMIF) can also provide funding for preparatory measures to access the labour market.
 A call for proposal under AMIF will be launched in the second part of 2017 to support initiatives by employers and social partners to promote the labour market integration of refugees and other migrants.

 Employers can join this initiative by following the link below and by describing their current and future actions to support the integration of refugees and other migrants in their workforce and beyond.
+If you are providing apprenticeships for migrants and refugees, you can also join the European Alliance for Apprenticeships.

 - Join the initiative -